School districts race to invest in cooling solutions as classrooms and playgrounds heat up

-Ylenia Aguilar raised her two sons in Arizona — first in Tucson and later Phoenix, so they're no strangers to scorching heat.
-Just recently, Phoenix hit its 100th straight day at or above 100 F (37.8 C), shattering the record set in 1993.
+Ylenia Aguilar raised her sons in Arizona, so they're no strangers to scorching heat.

 School districts race to invest in cooling solutions as classrooms and playgrounds heat up